blazquezlab/illumina2nanopore/README.md

 The pipeline consists of the following main steps:

    **1. Basecalling (optional)**

       Perform Nanopore basecalling if raw signals are provided (fast5 files).

-2. Quality control
+   **2. Quality control**

       FastQC + MultiQC reports for raw read quality.

-3. Orientation demultiplexing
+   **3. Orientation demultiplexing**
       - Reads are split into forward and reverse according to the Nanopore adapter sequence.
       - Merged into forward_R1.fastq.gz and reverse_R2.fastq.gz.

-4. Library demultiplexing
+   **4. Library demultiplexing**
       - Reads are split by library, according to cDNA primers targeting the gene/region of interest.
       - Requires libraries.csv.

 5. Internal adapter trimming